AndroidModLoader/JPatch/README.md

  - Bring back saveable camera photos (framebuffer-related problems!
 The image is like... rotated, scaled and repeated?!)
    - Need to fix a framebuffer at the end of the rendering stage
  - Fixed a glitch with bushes/trees switching their color to black at some camera angles (camnorm issue)
+ -
+**Since v1.9.3**
+ - An ability to use 4 fingers!
+ - An ability to aim using gyroscope
+ - Some settings now support SAUtils

 **Since v1.9.1**
  - Fixing colored vehicle lights when we have vehiclelights texture in multiple TexDBs